Graduate Academic Committee

 - Michael Reshchikov (Physics – MS)

-- Angela Reynolds – Committee Chair, (Systems Modeling & Analysis – PhD)
+- Angela Reynolds (Systems Modeling and Analysis – PhD)

 Meetings are typically held on the third Friday of each month.